Warren Hogan

 Warren Hogan (born 4 May 1972) is Judo Bank's Chief Economic Advisor.
 He is also the Managing Director and Founder of EQ Economics.

-Warren is a regular in Australian media (e.g. Skynews), as well as a columnist for the Australian Financial Review.
+Hogan is a regular in Australian media (e.g. Skynews), as well as a columnist for the Australian Financial Review.
 His focus is on the Australian economy and supporting business decision making.

-Warren previously worked for the NSW Treasury Corporation, Westpac Banking Corporation, Credit Suisse and the ANZ bank as Chief Economist from 2009 - 2016.
+Hogan previously worked for the NSW Treasury Corporation, Westpac Banking Corporation, Credit Suisse and the ANZ bank as Chief Economist from 2009 to 2016.

+Personal

-His father, Warren Pat Hogan (3 April 1929 – 17 December 2009) was also an Australian economist and educator.
+His father Warren Pat Hogan (3 April 1929 – 17 December 2009) was also an Australian economist and educator.
 He was professor of economics at the University of Sydney from 1968 to 1998.